Modena, Bologna, or Parma? Choosing the right city in Emilia-Romagna depends on how much time you have and what you want to experience.

 Which city is best if I only have one day?

 If you only have one day, Bologna is usually the best choice.
-It offers easy access to food tours and has excellent transport connections, allowing you to experience the highlights of the region without renting a car.
+It offers easy access to food tours, has excellent train connections, and lets you experience the highlights of Emilia-Romagna without renting a car.
+From Bologna you can reach Modena in 35 minutes and Parma in 55 minutes.

 Is Bologna a better base than Parma or Modena?

-Yes, Bologna works better as a base for most travelers.
-Its central location and train connections make it easier to visit Modena, Parma, Ferrara, and other nearby cities on day trips.
+Yes, for most travellers.
+Bologna’s central location and train connections make it easy to visit Modena, Parma, Ferrara, and other cities on day trips.
+Modena and Parma are also enjoyable as standalone bases — particularly for travelers who prefer a quieter city — but Bologna offers the most flexibility.

 Do I need a car to visit Modena, Bologna, or Parma?

-No, a car is not essential.
-All three cities are well connected by train.
-However, food producers in the countryside are easier to visit through organized tours, especially from Bologna.
+No — all three cities are well connected by train and very walkable.
+Food producers in the countryside (Parmigiano Reggiano dairies, balsamic acetaie, Prosciutto cellars) are easier to visit through organised tours, especially from Bologna, which offer transport included in the price.

 Which city is best for food lovers?